VersionClimber/VersionClimber/README.rst

 Run command in *config.yaml*
 ****************************

-This is the script (usually) after run: in that file.
-In our example, `python test_function.py`
+This is the script (usually) after run: in that `file <https://github.com/VersionClimber/VersionClimber/blob/master/example/tuto11/estimate_hog.py>`_.
+In our example `python test_function.py`.

 Invocation of VersionClimber
 ****************************

-vclimb -- will fetch the packages from git, retrieve all the versions, install each configuration (set of package-version pairs) suggested by the Version Climber software, then invoke the run part of the config.yaml on that installed configuration.
+**vclimb** -- will fetch the packages from git, retrieve all the versions, install each configuration (set of package-version pairs) suggested by the Version Climber software, then invoke the run part of the config.yaml on that installed configuration.
 The output is configuration that works sorted based on the priorities in config.yaml

 If we want to vary all the main dependencies of **scikit-learn** and **scikit-image**, we can extend the config.yaml file with other packages obtained from PyPi: